Periodic orbits and their gravitational waves in EMRIs: supermassive black hole affected by galactic dark matter halos

 Throughout our analysis, we observe that the NFW and Beta models produce nearly indistinguishable results for both orbital characteristics and gravitational wave signals for all parameter ranges examined in this study.
-This accordance holds for precession angles, periodic orbit configurations, and gravitational waveforms, suggesting that these two density profiles have very similar effects on particle orbits and gravitational radiation in the parameter ranges relevant to galactic dark matter halos.
-The Moore model, while following similar qualitative trends, generates different quantitative results compared with Beta and NFW models, which become more obvious at larger dark matter masses.
+This is in accordance with the conclusions of precession angles, effective potentials, and ISCO/MBO, suggesting that these two density profiles have very similar effects on particle orbits and gravitational radiation in the parameter ranges relevant to galactic dark matter halos.
+The Moore model, while following similar qualitative trends, generates different quantitative results compared with Beta and NFW models, which become more pronounced for larger dark matter masses.

-In summary, through an systematic analysis of dark matter halo models, this study clarifies how dark matter halo parameters influence particle orbits around black holes and gravitational wave radiation.
+In summary, this study provides an systematic analysis on how dark matter halo parameters influence periodic orbits around black holes and their gravitational wave radiation, through the comparisons of three dark matter halo models.
 The complementary effects of the dark matter mass and its characteristic radius offer a pathway to understand the complex interplay between dark matter halo and SMBH in galactic center, as well as provide theoretical predictions for gravitational waveforms that can be compared with observations.
-These findings may provide useful constraints for interpreting gravitational wave signals from EMRIs detected by future space-based observatories, such as LISA, TianQin, and Taiji.
+These findings may provide useful insights and guidance for interpreting gravitational wave signals from EMRIs detected by future space-based observatories, such as LISA, TianQin, and Taiji.